priyankajakob/newscorpau-fe-code-test-master/README.md

 - View News Articles

-For each article an Headline, Standfirst, Thumbnail, Date (__live date__ of the article) are shown in UI.
+For each article an Headline, Standfirst, Thumbnail, Byline, Date (__live date__ of the article) are shown in UI.

 - Clicking on the __headline__ of any article will navigate to the newscorp.au individual article page (redirects to article's canonical link)